Clepa/Tools/LocalEnvironment/Docs/local_config.md

 - Add token to work with GitHub.
 - User documents in network folder.
-- Explain why `Current` structure and empty folder with version.
+- Explain why `Current` structure and empty folder with version number.
 - Clean up the system: old configuration and programs.
 - Script to automatically download the _latest_ version of all the programs.
 - Backup of the `C:\Tools` folder.